bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 Member Management
 =================

-Project member roles can be viewed and modified through the **Members** link on the sidebar.
+Project member roles can be viewed and modified through the :guilabel:`Members` link on the sidebar.
 Modification requires a sufficient role in the project or category (owner or delegate) or superuser status.